vishwakarmad1999/rabbitmq-pocs/tutorial-1/README.md

 To listen to messages on a specific queue, we create a callback, that has 4 parameters, and the last one is the **message**.
 Just like you used `basic_publish` in the producer, we'll use `basic_consume` in the consumer.
 This statement would bind a queue with a callback.

+Manual message acknowledgements are turned on by default.
+We have explicitly turned it off using `auto_ack=True`.
+More on this [Tutorial 2](/tutorial-2/README.md)

 ```py
 def callback(ch, method, properties, message):
     print(f" [x] Recieved '{message}' ✅")